cscsCSCScscs/pyodbc/Module.md

     pyodbc.setDecimalSeparator('.')

 Sets the decimal separator character used when parsing NUMERIC from the database.
-The default is to use locale's "decimal_point" value or '.' if that fails.
+The default is to use the current locale's "[decimal_point](https://docs.python.org/3/library/locale.html#locale.localeconv)" value when pyodbc was first imported or '.' if that failed.
 This function can be used to override this.

 ## getDecimalSeparator